A Nonparametric Framework for Universal Difference-in-Differences: A Semiparametric Efficient Estimator

-The EIF consists of three terms; the first two can be interpreted as the EIF for the functional $\EXP \big\{ \mathcal{G}(\pYo) \cond A=1 \big\}$ in a semiparametric model in which the generalized odds ratio function $ \alpha_1^*$ is completely known a priori \citep{Robins2000_Sensitivity}, while the third term formally reflects the uncertainty associated with the estimation of the odds ratio function.
+Equation \eqref{eq-densityratio} follows from the OREC assumption.
+Consequently, the corresponding semiparametric efficiency bound for $\tau^*$ is $\VAR \big\{\InfFt^*(\bO)\big\}$. \end{theorem} We find that $\uncInfFt_{0}^*$ consists of three terms; the first two can be interpreted as the uncentered EIF for the functional $\EXP\{ A \pYo \}$ in a semiparametric model in which the generalized odds ratio function $ \alpha_1^*$ is completely known a priori \citep{Robins2000_Sensitivity}, while the third term formally reflects the uncertainty associated with the estimation of $\alpha_1^*$.
 To the best of our knowledge, this result is entirely novel in the DiD literature.
-Interestingly, the density ratio $R^*$ which appears in the third term of the EIF, is effectively a Radon-Nikodym derivative, corresponding to a change of counterfactual probability measure from the conditional law of $(\Yz, A=a, \bX)$ to that of $(\pYo , A=1, \bX)$, and consequently, this augmentation term can be viewed as a projection of the counterfactual post-treatment sample space $(\pYo,A=1,\bX)$ onto the sample space of the pre-treatment data $(\Yz,A,\bX)$.
+Interestingly, the density ratio $R^*$, which appears in the third term of $\uncInfFt_{0}^*$, is effectively a Radon-Nikodym derivative, corresponding to a change of counterfactual probability measure from the conditional law of $(\Yz, A=a, \bX)$ to that of $(\pYo , A=1, \bX)$, and consequently, this augmentation term can be viewed as a projection of the counterfactual post-treatment sample space of $(\pYo,A=1,\bX)$ onto the sample space of the pre-treatment data $(\Yz,A,\bX)$.
 Technically speaking, this term is obtained by accounting for the fact that $\alpha_1^*$ is unknown and must be estimated using outcome data at time 0 upon leveraging the OREC assumption.
-Indeed, $Y_0$ only enters the EIF through this last term; see Section \ref{sec:supp-EIF} of the Supplementary Material for further details on the characterization of the information about the odds ratio function at time 1 in terms of the observed data distribution under OREC.
-The third term of the EIF is crucial to ensuring that the EIF-based estimator of $\tau_0^*$ constructed in Section \ref{sec:Conti-Improved} admits a bias at most of second-order.
+Indeed, $Y_0$ only enters the EIF through this last term; see {\SUPP} \ref{sec:supp-EIF} for further details on the characterization of $\alpha_1^*$ in terms of the observed data distribution under OREC.
+The third term of $\uncInfFt_{0}^*$ is crucial to ensuring that the EIF-based estimator of $\tau^*$ constructed in Section \ref{sec:Conti-Improved} admits a bias at most of second-order.